-Casa Kids, ages 18 to 25, who are foster and former foster youth, can participate in New Directions, a transitional housing program that equips youth with the necessary skills and resources to make a successful transition from foster care to independent living.
-New Directions includes housing and services for foster and former foster youth who are pregnant and/or parenting.
+Casa Kids, ages 18 to 25, who are emancipated from or currently in foster care or are probationary youth, can participate in New Directions, a transitional housing program that equips youth with the necessary skills and resources to make a successful transition from foster care to independent living.
+New Directions includes housing and services for emancipated or current youth in foster care who are pregnant and/or parenting.

 - Stable housing, furnishings and basic necessities